ita-social-projects/Space2Study-node-Client-mvp/README.md

 Every pull request should be linked to an issue.
 So if you make changes on frontend, backend or admin parts you should create an issue with a link to corresponding requirement (story, task or epic).

-All Pull Requests should start from prefix _#xxx-yyy_ where _xxx_ - task number and and _yyy_ - short description e.g. #020-createAdminPanel
+All Pull Requests should start from task type (`feature`, `bugfix` or `test`), task number and short description e.g. feature/125/create-adminPanel

 ---